KorablikDimak/ExtendedCpp/README.md

 ---
 ## Events
 ### Description
 Library of templates for implementing subscription and unsubscription of events.
+For more information see [documentation](https://korablikdimak.github.io/ExtendedCpp/namespaceExtendedCpp_1_1Events.html)
 ### Examples:
 ```C++
 #include <ExtendedCpp/Events.h>